Some of our information has moved to NT.GOV.AU

 Plant industries research

 Plant Industries is committed to improving the profitability and sustainability of the agriculture, horticulture and forestry industries through research, development and extension.
-Plant Industries works collaboratively with Northern Territory (NT) farmers, industry groups, universities, research organisations, and other state and Commonwealth agencies across Australia and internationally.
+We work collaboratively with farmers, industry groups, universities, research organisations, and other State and Commonwealth agencies across Australia and internationally.
 The following information lists the current Plant Industries research.

 The entomology team focuses their research on effective management systems for economic pests based on integrated pest management approaches using biological, chemical and cultural methods of control.